TimChinye/NestYourCSS/to-do-list.md

 # To-do List

 ## Next up:
-- Show a different number of ads dependent on @container
+- Add all the aria-* stuff

 ## To-do now, before [release]:
-- "Disable" history, settings, and share feedback
 - Add accessibility features (Tab to start nesting immediately / Skip to Main Content) including alt/title text
-- Add all the aria-* stuff
+- Add SEO features
 - Optimise for lighthouse
+- "Disable" history, settings, and share feedback
 - Make a 'dev.nestyourcss.com' (for more frequent updates than nestyourcss.com)
-- Add SEO features

 ## List of (potential) stuff to add to the site, after release:
 - Refine nesting logic, optimize it.